HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request body must contain a JSON object with the following properties:
+The request body must contain a JSON object with the following propertie:

-- `id` - The unique identifier of the user
+- `email` - The email address of the user

 #### Response

-The response body is empty.
-A `user` cookie is set with the ID of the user.
+The response body contains a JSON object with the following properties:

+- `userId` - The unique identifier of the user

 #### Status codes

-- `204` (No Content) - The user has been successfully logged in
+- `200` (OK) - The user has been successfully logged in
 - `400` (Bad Request) - The request body is invalid
-- `401` (Unauthorized) - The user does not exist or the password is incorrect
+- `401` (Unauthorized) - The user does not exist

 ### Logout